 If you’d like to fine-tune a thread or a group, you can click on the contact’s or group’s name.
 This is where you can check out the exchanged media, search your conversation, view a safety number (if you want to test the security of your end-to-end encryption).
-In addition, you can set your messages to disappear, mute all sounds, and finally – block individual users.
+You can also set your messages to disappear, mute all sounds, and finally block individual users.

 To fine-tune your experience of using the app, you can click on your profile photo (in the top-left corner, from Signal’s home screen).
-This is where you’ll find a comprehensive list of options – and it’s crucial to visit this segment of the app to truly enhance your privacy.
+This is where you’ll find a comprehensive list of options – and it’s crucial to visit this segment of the app to enhance your privacy truly.
 So, here’s what can be done here:

 - Invite Your Friends: As already said, secure communication is possible only between registered Signal users.
 So, this option will allow you to invite your contacts to join Signal, which can be via text/email messages.

 - Appearance: Depending on your preferences, you can choose between a light or dark theme.
-Alternatively, you can use your system’s default, so you can combine the two.
+Alternatively, you can use your system’s default so that you can combine the two.

-- Privacy: This section allows you to check blocked numbers, enable/disable read receipts and typing indicators.
-Also, you can enable/disable the ‘Screen Lock’ and ‘Screen Security’ features – if you don’t want other people to access this information.
+- Privacy: This section allows you to check blocked numbers, enable/disable read receipts, and typing indicators.
+You can also enable/disable the ‘Screen Lock’ and ‘Screen Security’ features – if you don’t want other people to access this information.
 And finally, you can fine-tune if you’d like to receive messages and calls from unknown senders.

 - Notifications: Signal is all about privacy, so you can even fine-tune the way you get notified of messages and calls.
 There are different sounds to choose from, or you can mute all sounds.